fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Backup/v1.0.12/Remove-AzureRmBackupProtectionPolicy.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmBackupProtectionPolicy** cmdlet deletes a policy from an azure_2 Backup vault.
+The **Remove-AzureRmBackupProtectionPolicy** cmdlet deletes a policy from an Azure Backup vault.

 Before you can delete a backup protection policy, the policy must not have any associated Backup items.
 Before you delete the policy, make sure that each associated item is associated with some other policy.